 The technology behind the Emsella chair is what makes it so effective.
 It uses High-Intensity Focused Electromagnetic (HIFEM) energy to stimulate deep pelvic floor muscles.
 During a single session, the chair induces thousands of powerful muscle contractions—far more than you could ever achieve with Kegels alone.
 This intense workout is what rebuilds muscle strength and improves neuromuscular control of your bladder.
 The FDA reviewed extensive studies on this technology before granting approval, ensuring it could consistently deliver results.
 While outcomes can vary based on individual factors, the Emsella treatment has a strong track record of success, making it a revolutionary step forward in women’s health.

-How Does Emsella Treat Incontinence?
+How Does Emsella Work for Incontinence?

 If you’re dealing with urinary incontinence, you know it’s more than just a physical issue—it affects your confidence and freedom.
 The problem often stems from a weakened pelvic floor, the group of muscles that supports your bladder and other pelvic organs.
 Over time, factors like childbirth and aging can cause these muscles to lose strength, leading to unwanted leaks.
 Emsella gets right to the heart of the problem by strengthening these crucial muscles from the inside out.